royerlab/inTRACKtive/public/docs/README.md

    ancestors (parents) and descendents (children) of a given track (cell).

 In both code and documentation, "tracks" ends up being overloaded to mean both individual tracks, as well as full track lineage.
+Sorry!